phrsampaio/deft-funnel/README.md

 In order to find the global minimum, it makes use of a clustering-based multistart technique called Multi-Level Single Linkage (MLSL) to select the starting points of the local searches done by the SQP algorithm.

+Please note that this solver does not address unconstrained problems.

 ## Table of contents